abdoha00/AIDS-Virus-Infection-Prediction-using-ml/README.md

 AIDS Virus Infection Prediction
-Overview
-This project aims to predict AIDS virus infection based on healthcare statistics and categorical information about patients.
-The dataset contains various attributes such as patient demographics, medical history, treatment history, and laboratory results.
-The dataset was initially published in 1996 and serves as a valuable resource for predictive modeling and exploratory data analysis in the field of healthcare analytics and epidemiology.
+This repository contains code for predicting AIDS virus infection based on healthcare statistics and categorical information about patients.

 Dataset
-The dataset contains the following attributes:
+The dataset used for this project contains various attributes such as patient demographics, medical history, treatment history, and laboratory results.
+It was initially published in 1996 and serves as a valuable resource for predictive modeling and exploratory data analysis in the field of healthcare analytics and epidemiology.

+Attribute Information
 time: Time to failure or censoring
 trt: Treatment indicator (0 = ZDV only; 1 = ZDV + ddI, 2 = ZDV + Zal, 3 = ddI only)
 age: Age (years) at baseline